nasa/content-guide/_pages/content-types/urls-and-filenames.md

 ### Changing paths

-If, for example, 18F produce lots and lots of content in the future, it might become sensible to change our path to reflect this, and we might want to have a guides level, so that the new URL for this page would be:
+If, for example, 18F produces lots and lots of content in the future, it might become sensible to change the path to reflect this, and they might want to have a guides level, so that the new URL for this page would be:
 `https://pages.18f.gov/guides/content-guide/urls-and-filenames/`.
 In
-this case, we would add a rule that redirects everything starting with `/content-guide/` to `/guides/content-guide/`.
+this case, they would add a rule that redirects everything starting with `/content-guide/` to `/guides/content-guide/`.

 This also means that URLs, and parts of URLs, should not be re-used.
-Once we use `/content-guide/` to refer to this guide, we can no longer decide in future to use `/content-guide/` as the location for something else, even if we later change the URL for this guide.
+Once `/content-guide/` is used to refer to the guide, they can no longer use `/content-guide/` as the location for something else in the future, even if they later change the URL for their guide.

 ## Creating filenames